David-creative/Python-Projects/README.md

 Contains projects demonstrating familiarity with Python.

-Module 8 Project 8: Folder that contains program that functions as a bank account management system that create bank accounts, deposit funds withdraw funds, check the account balance and perform transfers between accounts.
+Module 8 Project 8: Folder that contains program (ayriyan8.py) that functions as a bank account management system that create bank accounts, deposit funds withdraw funds, check the account balance and perform transfers between accounts.
+- Also contains written algorithm (Module 8 Final Project Algorithm), outlining steps taken to construct program.

 Module 1: Calculates what year you were born.